 The big risk for a corporate bond investor is that the issuer defaults; in other words, he can't or won't pay the interest on the bond and/or pay the initial loan back at the agreed time.

 The big risk for a shareholder is that the company goes bankrupt and their investment is worthless.

-Also bondholder's interest payments are fixed and will be paid unless the company defaults (which most companies will desperately try to avoid).
-Dividends paid to shareholders are not (usually) agreed in advance and can reduced or even not paid at all if the company is struggling.
+Also, bondholder's interest payments are fixed and will be paid unless the company defaults (which most companies will desperately try to avoid).
+Dividends paid to shareholders are not (usually) agreed in advance and can be reduced or even not paid at all if the company is struggling.